bkmgit/JUBE/docs/faq.rst

 Whitespaces will only be removed in the beginning and in the end of the whole string.
 So indentation of a multiline string can create some problems.

 Some characters are not allowed inside an *XML* script or at least not inside a tag-option.
-Here are some of the typcial replacments:
+Here are some of the typical replacements:

 * ``<`` : ``&lt;``
 * ``>`` : ``&gt;``